Tesfa37/What-GPT-3/README.md

 ![Modern UI/UX GPT-3](https://github.com/Tesfa37/modern_ui_ux_gpt3/blob/main/src/components/assets/Screenshot.png)

 ## Introduction
 This is a modern UI/UX design project inspired by the OpenAI GPT-3 model.
-The project showcases a clean and responsive design built with React and Tailwind CSS.
+The project showcases a clean and responsive design built with React and CSS.

 ## Features
 - **Responsive Design**: Ensuring the website looks great on all devices.